Minneapolis man arrested on drug charges in Stoddard

-A Minneapolis man was arrested for impaired driving following a traffic stop in the 100-block of North Main Street in Stoddard, the Vernon County Sheriff's Office said.
+A Minneapolis man was arrested for impaired driving following a traffic stop in the 100-block of North Main Street in Stoddard.

 On April 15 at 3:03 p.m., a Vernon County deputy running radar on North Main Street in the village of Stoddard stopped a vehicle for speeding.
 According to the Vernon County Sheriff's Office, when the vehicle pulled over, it struck the curb and came to a stop with one tire up on the curb.